 THE MIDDLE WAY

-A good wheelwright would not only cure Dukkha, he would make a wheel Sukkha.
+A good wheelwright would not only cure Dukkha, he would make the wheel Sukkha.

 Buddhas's message was about far more than how to stop "suffering".
 Buddha found the answer to fulfilment in life; he found not only the answer to Dukkha, but also the way to make things Sukkha.